malgo1311/tflite-generation-interpretation/README.md

   --default_ranges_max=6 \
   --change_concat_input_ranges=true

-Regarding default_ranges_min and default_ranges_max: (From https://www.tensorflow.org/lite/convert/cmdline_examples) The example below contains a model using Relu6 activation functions.
+Regarding default_ranges_min and default_ranges_max: (From https://www.tensorflow.org/lite/convert/cmdline_examples) The example contains a model using Relu6 activation functions.
 Therefore, a reasonable guess is that most activation ranges should be contained in [0, 6].

 You can learn more about the arguments that we are passing in the command here - https://github.com/tensorflow/tensorflow/blob/master/tensorflow/lite/python/tflite_convert.py

+## Tflite generation for Image Classification Checkpoints

+Most of the stuff mentioned above is true for these checkpoints as well.
+You just need to replace the following.

+--input_arrays=input \
+--output_arrays=MobilenetV1/Predictions/Reshape_1

+'output_arrays' may change according to the model you are using.